nachomazzara/eip7702-poc/POST.md

 If the recovered `signer` **does not match any of the allowedCallers** (i.e., the current EOA being impersonated via EIP-7702), the transaction reverts with `InvalidSignature`.

-> ✅ This guarantees that only the account that originally authorized the delegation can execute batches adding an important layer of security.
+> ✅ This guarantees that only the account that originally authorized the delegation can execute batches, adding an important layer of security.

 This type of delegator transforms the EOA into a true **programmable smart account**, while still respecting the minimal and temporary nature of EIP-7702 delegation.